nicoverbruggen/NickelDissolve/README.md

 # NickelDissolve

 > [!WARNING]
-> **Initial, experimental release.** Verified on the Kobo Libra Colour and Clara BW so far (including colour-page handling on the Libra Colour); other devices are expected to work but haven't been confirmed on hardware.
+> **Initial, experimental release.** Verified on the Kobo Libra Colour, Clara BW, and Libra 2 so far (including colour-page handling on the Libra Colour); other devices are expected to work but haven't been confirmed on hardware.
 Behaviour and configuration may still change.
 It's reversible and shouldn't brick your device (see [Is it safe?](#is-it-safe)), but there are no guarantees.

 > [!NOTE]
-> **Testers wanted!** I'd love confirmation on other Kobo models, especially the Clara Colour, Libra 2, Clara 2E, and Elipsa 2E.
+> **Testers wanted!** I'd love confirmation on other Kobo models, especially the Clara Colour, Clara 2E, and Elipsa 2E.
 If you can try it and report back (a page-turn log helps a lot), please comment on **[issue #1](https://github.com/nicoverbruggen/NickelDissolve/issues/1)**.

 NickelDissolve gives your Kobo a **Kindle-style page-turn animation**: instead of the whole page changing at once, the new page sweeps in from the side as a smooth band-wipe.